abwildan/abwildan.github.io/content/tech/tmux.md

 ---
 title: "Tmux: Terminal Multiplexer"
 date: 2026-06-21T09:01:00+07:00
+lastmod: 2026-06-28
 draft: false
-summary: "Tmux is the legendary terminal multiplexer.
+summary: "Tmux is a legendary terminal multiplexer.
 By that, you can actually get your terminal more functional by splitting it vertically or horizontally almost instantly."
 tags: ["tmux", "terminal", "multiplexer"]
 categories: "tmux"
+series: ["terminal multiplexer"]
+series_order: 2
 ---

 ## About `tmux`